lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Checkout**

-   The checkout page features an order summary with all the items in the shopping bag, including a thumbnail, artwork title, quantity as well as subtotals and totals.
+   The checkout page features a checkout form and an order summary with all the items in the shopping bag, including a thumbnail, artwork title, quantity as well as subtotals and totals.

    The user - if not registered / signed-in - will be required to complete his personal details and delivery address for the items to be sent to, with the possibility to save these details by signing in or regsitering on the website.
 If the user is logged-in, these fields will be pre-populated and the user will be able to update these details.